Real-MullaC/dt_help/en/docs/img_tasks/tools/isocreator.md

 	<img src="../../../res/img_tasks/tools/isocreator/dt_pe/dt_pe_image_chooser.png" />
 </p>

-You can also see a bit more information about the image by typing `INFO` and pressing Enter:
+You can also see more information about the image by typing `INFO` and pressing Enter:

 <p align="center">
 	<img src="../../../res/img_tasks/tools/isocreator/DT_PE_ImageInfo.png" />